RossBencina/QueueWorld/README.md

 In the future we plan to experiment with other algorithms and to evaluate performance.
 In particular, an MS-queue is desirable for use as an MPMC FIFO.

-Queue World uses Mintomic (https://github.com/mintomic) for atomic operations and memory barriers.
-Queue world does not require the availability of C++11 atomics.

 All Queue World classes are provided with unit tests written using Catch (https://github.com/philsquared/Catch).

+As of September 2018, Queue World will migrate to using C++11 and C++11 atomics.

+The original C++03 version of Queue World used Mintomic (https://github.com/mintomic) for atomic operations and memory barriers (C++11 atomics not required).
+The original C++03 version of Queue World is available in the _C++03-legacy_ branch.

 Licence
 -------

-Queue World is copyright (c) 2014 Ross Bencina.
+Queue World is copyright (c) 2014-2018 Ross Bencina.

 Queue World is licensed under The MIT Licence: http://opensource.org/licenses/MIT